AGMAndirko/GTEX-code/code.md

 ```

 Now you can input `circos_data` into `circos`.
 See the `circos` folder for the rest of configuration files.
-**INCLUDE ALSO CONF FILES**

 # Permutation tests
 ```sh
 #From eQTL:
 cd materials && mkdir permutations && cd permutations
 ```
-This folder (`permutations`) should include the **Peyregne and Racimo** data (see references) - included in the github repository for convenience.
-You can contrast this data with the originals in the respective articles.
+This folder (`permutations`) should include the **Peyregne and Racimo** data from their respective articles (see references) - included in the github repository for convenience.
 Once you have them:

 ```sh
 #From `permutations` folder